Gul Circle MRT station

 Gul Circle MRT station (/ɡʌl, ɡuːl/ GULL or GOOL) is an elevated Mass Rapid Transit (MRT) station on the East–West Line (EWL).
 Located in Tuas, western Singapore, the station serves the surrounding industries of JTC Space @ Tuas and Mapletree Pioneer Logistic Hub.
 The station is operated by SMRT Trains.

 First announced in 2011 as Tuas, it was constructed as part of the Tuas West Extension (TWE).
 The station began operations on 18 June 2017.
 At the height of 33 m, the station is the tallest elevated station in Singapore.
 The station has a stacked island platform arrangement with provisions for an MRT extension to Tuas South, making it the first elevated station in Singapore to have such a configuration.
+The station is planned to be a future interchange with the Cross Island Line.